splunk-soar-connectors/consolidatedscreeninglist/release_notes/unreleased.md

 **Unreleased**
-* Updated lookup endpoint
+* Updated endpoints for the actions
-* removed requests library
+* Updated requests and certifi dependencies in order to use platform packages [PAPP-30822,PAPP-31096]